iRobotEducation/create3_docs/docs/setup/jetson.md

     !!! warning
         Be sure that the [USB/BLE toggle on the robot's adapter board](../../hw/electrical/#adapter-board-overview) is set to the USB position.

-3. Check if you can ping Create 3
+3. Check if you can ping Create® 3 robot

         ping 192.168.186.2